 Don’t just raise your standard of living, raise your standard of giving.

 You can read about my Better every day formula, How I am privileged and I will act, and 7 Life lessons from hackers.
-Subscribe below to the HACK newsletter to get notes from my desk every week on community, marketing, business, and life.
+Subscribe below to my newsletter to get notes from my desk every month on community, marketing, business, and life.